ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Saxo is a highly trusted, global brand that delivers just about everything that traders need.
 The client experience is seamless, and is rich with advanced tools and quality market research.

 Saxo also does an excellent job of unifying its desktop, web, and mobile platforms.
-Saxo was Best in Class across eight categories for 2024, and won our awards for #1 Platform & Tools, #1 Desktop Platform, #1 Most CFDs, and #1 VIP Client Experience.
+Saxo was Best in Class across nine categories for 2025, and won our awards for #1 Platform & Tools, #1 Desktop Platform, #1 Research, and #1 VIP Client Experience.

 With the minimum deposit reduced from $2,000 down to $0 for clients in 2024, Saxo's Classic account provides the complete package for discerning traders.
 For its Platinum and VIP accounts, if the steeper deposit requirement is a deal-breaker, I recommend checking out IG or CMC Markets.